 Perhaps the plant didn’t experience a lot of growth that year or you kept the plant well-trimmed enough that you don’t have to do that much work this time around.

-Look for Signs of Lack of Light and Remediate Immediately
+Look for Signs of Lack of Light and Remediate them Immediately

 By now, your indoor plant is growing in much more bountiful light than it was.